blender/blender/doc/python_api/rst/info_quickstart.rst

 .. note::

    The menu item: :menuselection:`Help --> Operator Cheat Sheet` gives a list of all operators and their default values in Python syntax, along with the generated docs.
    This is a good way to get an overview of all Blender's operators.

 Operator Poll()
 ^^^^^^^^^^^^^^^

-Many operators have a "poll" function which may check that the mouse is in a valid area or that the object is in the correct mode (Edit Mode, Weight Paint etc).
+Many operators have a "poll" function which may check that the cursor is in a valid area or that the object is in the correct mode (Edit Mode, Weight Paint etc).
 When an operator's poll function fails within Python, an exception is raised.

 For example, calling ``bpy.ops.view3d.render_border()`` from the console raises the following error: